 Chateau Lynch Moussas Vineyards, Terroir, Grapes, Winemaking

 The 60 hectare Left Bank vineyard of Lynch Moussas is planted to 70% Cabernet Sauvignon and 30% Merlot.
 This shows an increase in Cabernet Sauvignon vines over the years.
 Lynch Moussas is one of the few, Classified Left Bank vineyards planted with only two grape varietals.

-The vineyard, like many estates in Bordeaux has vines in various different communes in the appellation.
+The vineyard, like many estates in Bordeaux, has vines in various different communes in the appellation.
 Lynch Moussas has vines planted not far from Pichon Lalande, Grand Puy Lacoste and Batailley.
-But there best parcels are placed close to the chateau.
+But their best parcels are placed close to the chateau.

 The wine of Lynch Moussas is aged in 60% new, French oak barrels for an average of 18 months.
 There is a second wine, Les Hauts de Lynch-Moussas, which made its debut in 2001.
 On average, Chateau Lynch Moussas produces close to 20,000 cases of wine per vintage.

 The best vintages of Chateau Lynch Moussas are: 2022, 2021, 2020, 2019, 2018, 2017, 2016, 2015, 2014, 2010, 2009 and 2005.
 It is important to note that Lynch Moussas began investing a lot more time and money starting with the 2010 vintage.
 The wines have never been better here.
 You can easily taste the difference in the wines produced at the property today.
 However, 2019 is the finest vintage of Lynch Moussas in the history of the estate!

 When to Drink Chateau Lynch Moussas, Anticipated Maturity, Decanting Time